Desert Travel Video Prompts: 10 Dune and Mesa Templates

 Five required elements:

-• Lens: 24mm wide for landscape scale, 35mm for figure-in-environment
+• Lens: 24mm wide for landscape scale, 35mm for a figure in the environment

 • Light state: dawn, golden hour, blue hour, starscape; never noon (flat shadows)